isik-hilal/PhD_thesis_webapp/README.md

 # Benthic Foraminifera of the Sea of Marmara: Distribution, Ecology, and Significance as Biotic Indices

-This interactive web application, written by **Hilal Işık**, is based on the PhD thesis of **Gamze TANIK** from **Middle East Technical University (METU)**.
+This interactive web application, written by **Hilal Işık**, is based on a part of PhD thesis of **Gamze TANIK** from **Middle East Technical University (METU)**.
 It provides an engaging way to explore the thesis findings through visualizations and interactive maps. 🌊📊

 ---